ketteq-neon/postgres-exts/README.md

 # Postgres Extensions (PGXS)

 - Written in C.
-- Uses GHashTable to store calendar cache in memory.
-- Uses the PostgreSQL Server's memory.
 - Includes PGXS CMake build environment.
+- New extensions can be added easily.

 *(C) 2022 KetteQ*

-## Build Requirements
+# Build Requirements

 This extension should be compiled in a Linux host.
 Building in macOS or Windows hosts is not supported.

-### Ubuntu/Debian Linux
+## Ubuntu/Debian Linux

 1. Install development dependencies: